 The price attached to repairing asphalt driveway cracks is dependent on the approach you take and the equipment you invest in.
 But, while it is possible to call a professional contractor to do the job for you, we recommend that you learn to fix the cracks in your asphalt driveway yourself.
 Doing so can save you a substantial amount of money in the long run.

 On top of the cost of repairing each crack, contractors will often charge call-out fees and equipment handling fees.
 On average, it will cost you around $300 at least for repairs that could easily be a DIY job.
 Over the years, then, the price of relying on contractors for this common problem is likely to pile up.
-Splash out on your own machine, though, and within just a few years, you’re likely to experience significant cost benefits.
+Invest in your own machine, though, and within just a few years, you’re likely to experience significant cost benefits.

 That’s not to say that the DIY approach is cheap.
 As mentioned earlier, asphalt crack filling machines are pricey and you can expect to pay upwards of $1,000 for a good one.
 Still, they can offer you a heck of a lot of bang for your buck.
 The HOTBOX 10 asphalt crack filling machine is a good example of one which is well-insulated, has a super-fast heat-up time, and comes with a lifetime warranty.